xopxe/micro_rosso_platformio/README.md

 To use micro-rosso, you need a working micro-ros environment and a PlatformIO environment.

-First, you will need [ROS2 installed](https://docs.ros.org/en/dashing/Installation/Ubuntu-Install-Binary.html).
+First, you will need [ROS2 installed](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html).

 Then you have to install micro-ros.
 There are two ways: native build (harder) or a docker image (easier).

 ### micro-ros from a docker

 You can run a micro-ros installation directly from a docker image.
-For example, when using serial transport to communicate with the microcontroller (change the `humble` for `jazzy` as needed):
+For example, when using serial transport to communicate with the microcontroller:

 ```sh
 docker run -it --rm --device=/dev/ttyUSB_ESP32 --net=host microros/micro-ros-agent:jazzy serial --dev /dev/ttyUSB_ESP32 -b 115200
 ```

+You can change the `humble` for `jazzy`or whatever ROS2 version you are using.

 When using wifi transport: